University Safety Tips For Students

 2020 has been a difficult year for everyone; the villainous virus has changed the lives of many people across the globe, particularly adolescents.
 Students across the UK have struggled with their education since schools closed in March, and many teenagers were disappointed with their predicted A-level grades due to the absence of exams.
 Despite this fiasco, pupils are now preparing to head off to university as COVID-19 restrictions gradually ease.
 Although we are currently sitting in a pandemic, many concerns regarding university aren’t going to be different, including security.

 Whether it’s securing accommodation or personal safety, students will be turning over a new leaf.
 For most of them, it will be the first time they have separated from parents and carers to begin living independently.
 Understandably, this is an increasingly worrying experience, especially with the circumstances that have occurred this year.
 Security is crucial and sadly, criminals often target the younger generation due to the belief of them being an ‘easy target’.
-There’s certainly a lot to learn and experience to gain, which is why we have combined our top 5 security tips on how to stay safe in the new chapter of a student’s life.
+There’s certainly a lot to learn and experience to gain, which is why we have listed our top 5 safety tips for students.

 According to our research, property crimes are now the main source of on-campus crimes, accounting for an immense 95.5%.
 Deplorably, aggravated assault makes up almost half of violent crimes committed in student accommodation.
-Additionally, studies imply that almost 40% of college students forget to lock their dorm doors when they leave; paying attention to this figure could immediately minimise the amount of larceny-thefts.
+Additionally, studies imply that almost 40% of college students forget to lock their dorm doors when they leave; paying attention to this figure could immediately minimise the number of larceny thefts.

 1. Secure Accommodation